The Pennsylvania Gaming Control Board (PGCB) levied two casinos with fines related to free slot play on Wednesday.

 Mount Airy Casino and Rivers Casino Philadelphia will have to pay fines totaling $135,000.
-The fines came as a result of board approval at its public meeting of consent agreements between the PGCB’s Office of Enforcement Counsel and the two casino operators.
+The fines came as a result of board approval at PGCB’s public meeting of consent agreements between its Office of Enforcement Counsel and the two casino operators.

 Limits on free slot play